Fake Your Way to Marketplace Success

 A few examples

-A relationship coaching marketplace called Relationship Hero scaled to dozens of customers with just one coach — it’s cofounder!
-But the website listed ten fake coaches to give users the sense that it was a more active platform with diverse coaches who fit their particular situation.
+A relationship-coaching marketplace called Relationship Hero scaled to dozens of customers with just one coach — its cofounder!
+But the website listed ten fake coaches to give users the sense that it was a more active platform with diverse coaches who fit their particular situations.
 Today, all the coaches listed on Relationship Hero are real.

 Of course, this “fake it” mentality can be wielded incorrectly or immorally, as in the case of Theranos, which achieved a $9 billion valuation based on a product that didn’t work.
 There is a fine line between creating artificial value in the short term in order to provide more value to your consumer in the long term, and “faking” a product that doesn’t exist.